Rishith16/An-autonomous-delivery-agent-that-navigates-a-2D-grid-city-to-deliver-packages/README.md

       ```

-## Contributin
+## Contributing
- - This is a student project, so contributions are welcome!
+  This is a student project, so contributions are welcome!
- - Fork the repo
+     Fork the repo
- - Create a new branch
+     Create a new branch
- - Submit a pull request with clear descriptions
+     Submit a pull request with clear descriptions